The History of The Russian Tea Room

 Private Dining Rooms

 The Russian Tea Room also boasts several private dining rooms, each with its unique charm.
 These spaces are perfect for special occasions, business meetings, or intimate gatherings.
-The private rooms are adorned with intricate woodwork, plush furnishings, and stunning artwork, providing a luxurious backdrop for any event.
+The private rooms are adorned with intricate woodwork, plush furnishings, and stunning artwork, providing a luxurious backdrop for any event, including corporate events and wedding receptions.

 Culinary Delights: A Journey Through Russian Cuisine